jacopotagliabue/recs-at-resonable-scale/README.md

 ## Q&A

-* _What if my datasets are not static to begin with, but depends on real interactions?_ We open-sourced a [serverless pipeline](https://github.com/jacopotagliabue/paas-data-ingestion) that show how data ingestion could work.
+* _What if my datasets are not static to begin with, but depends on real interactions?_ We open-sourced a [serverless pipeline](https://github.com/jacopotagliabue/paas-data-ingestion) that show how data ingestion could work with the same philosophical principles.

-* _I want to add tool X, replace Y with Z: how modular is this pipeline?_
+* _I want to add tool X, or replace Y with Z: how modular is this pipeline?_ Our aim is to present a pipeline simple enough to be quickly grasped, complex enough to sustain a real deep learning model and industry use case.
+That said, it is possible that what worked for us may not work as perfectly for you: e.g. you may wish to change experiment tracking (we showed an abstraction with [Neptune](https://neptune.ai/) [here](https://github.com/jacopotagliabue/you-dont-need-a-bigger-boat)), or use a different data warehouse solution (e.g. BigQuery), or orchestrate the entire thing in a different way (check again [here](https://github.com/jacopotagliabue/you-dont-need-a-bigger-boat) for a Prefect-based solution).
+We start by providing a flow that "just works", but our focus is on the functional pieces, not just the tools: what are the essential computations we need to run a modern recsys pipeline?
+If you find other tools are better for you, please go ahead - and let us know, feedback is always useful!

 _TBC_